Q. What advice do you have for a customer looking to hire a provider like you?

 Q. What do you wish customers knew about you or your profession?

-A. I want you to know that my purpose in working in the Counseling field is first to listen.
+A. I want you to know that my purpose in working in the Counseling and Hypnotherapy fields is first to listen.
 I want you to feel heard and understood, so that you are comfortable in working with me as your therapist.

-I want to talk with you to learn about what matters to you, and choose the best and most efficient way of assisting them.
-I want their experience of counseling to be a positive one, providing the understanding and tools you need to utilize in the future to support and maintain greater happiness in your life.
-Above all, I want you to know that I am dedicated to providing the highest quality ,effective and caring counseling services.
+I want to talk with you to learn about what matters to you, and choose the best and most efficient way of assisting you in getting the results you want.In addition, I want your experience of counseling to be a positive one, providing the understanding and the tools you need to utilize in the future, to support and maintain greater happiness in your life.
+Above all, I want you to know that I am dedicated to providing the highest quality ,effective and caring counseling and hypnotherapy services.

 Q. How did you decide to get in your line of work?